 Why is it important to have an internship?

-In addition to gaining valuable experience and enhancing your skills overall, an internship exposes you to the real work environment where you can apply classroom learning.
+In addition to gaining valuable experience and enhancing your skills overall, an internship exposes you to a real work environment where you can apply classroom learning.
 Many employers also hire full-time employees from their intern pools.

 How can Career Services help me prepare for an internship?